christianshub/process-injection-guard/README.md

 ## Introduction

-`DetectionTool`is a DLL file intended to be injected into a process to protect it from foreign intruders.
+`Process-Injection-Guard`is a DLL file intended to be injected into a process to protect it from foreign intruders.
 The tool consists of two core features:

 1. *Function hooks* (detects injections)